Main Content

 Customize VTOL UAV Plant Model

-Open the Digital Twin/Model subsystem.
+Open the Digital Twin/UAV Dynamics subsystem.

 blockpath = Simulink.BlockPath("VTOLTiltrotor/Digital Twin/UAV Dynamics");

-blockpath = Simulink.BlockPath(["VTOLTiltrotor/Digital Twin/UAV Dynamics", "VTOLDynamics/Force and Moments"]);
+blockpath = Simulink.BlockPath(["VTOLTiltrotor/Digital Twin/UAV Dynamics","VTOLDynamics/Force and Moments"]);

 Open the Aerodynamic Forces subsystem.